driessenslucas/MLOps-Mushrooms-pipeline/readme_legacy.md

 <img src="./images/eval_metrics.png" alt="metrics" width="800"/>

-### 4.3.1 conclusions
+#### 4.3.1 conclusions

-The model is performing pretty okay considering I only had around 259 images for 2 of the classes, my dataset wasnt balanced at all.
-(Adding data augmentation helped a lot with this)
+The model is performing pretty okay considering I only had around 259 images for some classes, my dataset wasnt balanced at all.

-And the training already took 5hours, so It wasn't really feasible to add more data in my case, given the time frame of this project (and limited money resources).
+And the training already took 5hours, so It wasn't really feasible to add more data in my case, given the time frame of this project.

 ## 5. Deployment

-We were tasked with deploying a fastapi.
-I also added a webapp and a gradio gui to create a more visual experience.
+FastAPI, a high-performance web framework for building APIs with Python, was employed to create a user-friendly interface for the trained model.

 ### 5.1 Fastapi Deployment

-The trained model is integrated into a fastapi, which Is then build into a docker image and then finally that image is then pushed to my github packages repo.
+The model is integrated into a fastapi, which Is then build into a docker image and finally that image is then pushed to the github packages repo.
 I later use this docker image to deploy the api on kubernetes.

-**_Dockerfile for the fastapi_**
+**_dockerfile for the fastapi_**

 - <img src="./images/fastapi-dockerfile.png" alt="fastapi dock" width="800"/>

-**_Deployment and service file for the fastapi_**
+**deployment and service file for the fastapi\_**

 - <img src="./images/Fastapi-deployment.png" alt="fastapi kuberentes deployment" width="800"/>